How to configure AnQiCMS to automatically write the PID to a specified file when it starts?

 2. Modifystop.shscript

-To accommodate the new PID file mechanism,stop.shthe script also needs to be updated to be able to directly read the PID from the PID file to stop the service.
+To accommodate the new PID file mechanism,stop.shthe script also needs to be updated so that it can directly read the PID from the PID file to stop the service.

 stop anqicms